-The mitigation site is located along Peñasquitos Los Canyon approximately 0.5 mile west of Black Mountain Road in the of vicinity the historically designated Johnson Taylor Adobe of Rancho de los Peñasquitos (Citv of San Diego HRB Site #75).
+The mitigation site is located along Los Peñasquitos Canyon approximately 0.5 mile west of Black Mountain Road in the vicinity of the historically designated Johnson Taylor Adobe of Rancho de los Peñasquitos (City of San Diego HRB Site #75).
 The site is within the MHPA on County and City of San Diego Open Space Land.